Kampung Kangkar Teberau Johor, Malaysia Travel Guide

 As a Muslim-majority country, halal food is widely available, especially in Malay and Indian Muslim eateries.
 Look for the halal logo.

-Gluten-free options are difficult due to the common use of soy sauce (often wheat) and various flours.
-Communication with restaurant staff is necessary.
+Gluten-free options are difficult due to the ordinary use of brown sauce made from fermented soybeans (often wheat) and various flours.
+Communication with restaurant the employees are necessary.

 Communication with restaurant staff is important.
 Explain your allergy clearly and patiently.